To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 How do the risks compare to savings accounts and the stock market?

-We think you're far more likely to preserve and grow your wealth and savings with peer-to-peer lending than with savings accounts or cash ISAs.
+You're far more likely to preserve and grow your wealth and savings with peer-to-peer lending than with savings accounts or cash ISAs.

-The stock market is also a fantastic investment when used in the right way.
-But P2P lending returns are far less variable than the stock market.
-Most stock-market investors lost money in 2014 and a heck of a lot of people lost money in 2008, and even in pretty good years there are a lot of individuals and even fund managers losing money on shares.
+Most stock-market investors lost money in 2014 and a heck of a lot of people lost money in 2008, and in many more years besides over the past 20 years.
+Even in pretty good years there are a lot of individuals and even fund managers losing money on shares.

 In contrast, lending, including peer-to-peer lending, has been much more stable and consistent, through good times and bad.